ariejan/code-retreat/README.md

 # Code Retreat!

 This repository is a flying start for your Ruby Code Retreat.
+It's based on the principes and ideas you can find at [coderetreat.org](http://coderetreat.org/).

 ## Getting started